OrdinaryMagician/saya_m/README.md

 ### Spellcard: Rude Sign "Saturation Barrage"

 *"What?
 Like...
-Just dodge through it, it's not that hard."*
+Just dodge through it?
+It's not that hard."*

 One of the spellcards that got **Saya** banned from duels.
 The amount of projectiles on display is said to be so dense it's practically impossible to avoid without extreme luck.